Huck Gee: Co-founding Superplastic

 In 2018, Huck Gee co-founded Superplastic alongside Paul Budnitz, with the vision of blending physical designer toys with digital artwork and pop culture influences.
-Superplastic has since emerged as a leader in the luxury art toy market, known for its innovative designs and collaborations with major pop icons like The Weeknd and Post Malone.
+Superplastic has produced designer toys and collectibles and has collaborated with major pop icons like The Weeknd and Post Malone.

 Gee was instrumental in creating Superplastic's flagship characters, "Janky" and "Guggimon," which have become synonymous with the brand itself.
-His work has pushed the boundaries of traditional toy making, incorporating digital art and multimedia into the creation process.
-Superplastic is also known for its limited-edition collectibles, which frequently sell out, underscoring Gee's influence in making designer toys a prominent aspect of contemporary art culture.
+His work with the company has incorporated elements of digital art and multimedia into the design and production process.
+Superplastic has released limited-edition collectibles, some of which have sold out following release.